yoshuawuyts/vmd/README.md

    the `Alt` key.
 Linux and Windows only.

  - `--frontmatter-fromats=FORMATS`: A comma-separated list of Front Matter formats.
 By default only the YAML format is enabled.
+Supported formats are YAML, TOML.

 ## Configuration